Shaukat Aziz: Assassination attempt

-Premiership
+Premiership (2004–2007)

 By 2004, Aziz had become a right hand of general Musharraf, as Musharraf described in his memoirs.
 The strong oligarch business class of Pakistan, notably Chaudhry Shujaat Hussain, had been impressed by Shaukat Aziz's performance as finance minister.
 Following the resignation of Mir Zafarullah Khan Jamali on 26 June 2004, Hussain nominated Aziz for the office of prime minister and was also a top choice for the candidacy of prime ministerial post by Musharraf.

 However, Aziz was not a member of the National Assembly, although he was a Senator.
 As required by the constitution, the prime minister had to be a member of the National Assembly.
 Aziz was highly regarded as a "technocrat" and had gained the trust of the establishment, international institutions and public support.
 His nomination came after another technocrat-economist, Dr. Manmohan Singh, became the prime minister of India and Aziz was widely seen as compatible with his Indian counterpart.

 Shaukat Aziz at the White House with US president George W. Bush, 24 January 2006.

 Having been described and labelled as an urban gentlemen and smartly dressed, Aziz was tasked with day-to-day running of the federal government and see that policies were more effectively executed while Musharraf handled the military issues.
 In Pakistan, it was also said that Musharraf blindly trusted Aziz and sometimes, Musharraf's approvals were not needed for the projects that normally required permission.
 Aziz quietly and more quickly undermined the elements seeking to undermine Musharraf which may have been a factor that Musharraf had blindly trusted Aziz.

 The post was held by Chaudhry Shujaat Hussain while Aziz fulfilled the constitutional requirement of securing a seat in the lower house of parliament.
 Aziz ran from two constituencies, Tharparkar-I in Sindh, and Attock District.
 Even after the assassination attempt, Aziz continued campaigning and won from both constituencies.
 Since he could retain only one seat, he immediately vacated his Tharparkar seat, preferring to represent Attock, where he had won by 76,156 votes to 29,497.